SALES

 Cons:

-• Limited customization options for reporting and analytics
+• Limited customization options for certain features like dashboards, and workflow branching.

 Conclusion